kirillkovalenko/nssm/README.txt

 Thanks to Nicolas Ducrocq for suggesting timestamping redirected output.
 Thanks to Meang Akira Tanaka for suggestion and initial implementation of the statuscode command.
+Thanks to Kirill Kovalenko for reporting a crash with NANO server.

 Licence
 -------